Joshuaalbert/cfmv/docs/Design_notes.md

 ## Pipeline structure

 The pipeline structure is given in the below figure.
-The solid lines depict order of execution dependency, which the dashed lines depict (asynchronous) IO.
+The solid lines depict order of execution dependency, while the dashed lines depict (asynchronous) IO.
 Each process is run on its own computational instance, and fed by common storage instances.

 ![rci-fm-pipeline](rci-fm-pipeline.png)